DiaaEsmail/Reconstruction-of-occluded-text-in-images-for-OCR-using-PConv/README.md

-# Reconstruction of occluded text in images for optical character recognition
+# Reconstruction of Occluded Text in Images for Optical Character Recognition